WardLT/applied-ai-for-materials/bayesian-statistics/assignment/assignment.md

 - Making models less outlier sensitive
 - Learning dataset weights

+### Installation Issues

+The "sampler" can only run on a single process on Windows (it has to do with [how subprocesses are started](https://www.pythonforthelab.com/blog/differences-between-multiprocessing-windows-and-linux/)).
+Add the option `pool=kombine.serialpool.SerialPool()` when creating a kombine `Sampler` class (ex: `kombine.Sampler(128, 5, ln_posterior_t, pool=kombine.serialpool.SerialPool()`) to force kombine to run on a single process if you are using Windows.

 ## Setup: Loading the the data

 We provide two of the datasets from Paulson2019 to use in this assignment.
 Load them into memory using Pandas: